antublue/test-engine/README.md

 **Notes**

-- Each test class will be executed sequentially in a thread, but different test classes are executed in parallel threads
+- Each test class will be executed sequentially in a thread, but different test classes are executed in parallel threads.
-  - By default, thread count is equal to number of available processors as reported by Java
+  - By default, thread count is equal to number of available processors as reported by Java.
-  - The thread count can be changed via a configuration value
+  - The thread count can be changed via a configuration value.